Electoral district of Balmain

-Balmain is an electoral district of the Legislative Assembly of the Australian state of New South Wales in Sydney's Inner West.
-It is currently represented by Kobi Shetty of the Greens.
+Balmain is an electoral district of the Legislative Assembly of the Australian state of New South Wales.
+It is in Sydney's Inner West, just west of the district of Sydney.

+Since 2023 the member for Balmain has been Kobi Shetty of the Greens.
+Following the 2023 state election Balmain is one of three seats held by the Greens.

 Geography

 On its current boundaries, Balmain includes the suburbs and localities of Annandale, Balmain, Balmain East, Birchgrove, Forest Lodge, Glebe, Glebe Island, Leichhardt, Lilyfield, Rozelle, White Bay and parts of Camperdown and Ultimo.

 History

 Balmain was established in 1880 and from 1882, it elected two members, from 1885 it elected three members and from 1889 until 1894 it elected four members simultaneously.
 Voters cast a vote for each vacancy and the leading candidates were elected.
 In 1894 it was split into Balmain North, Balmain South, Annandale and Leichhardt, each electing one member.
 In 1904 with the downsizing of the Assembly after Federation, Balmain North and part of Balmain South were combined into a single electorate, electing one member.
 In 1920, parts of the electoral districts of Balmain, Annandale, Camperdown, Darling Harbour, Glebe and Rozelle were combined to create a new incarnation of Balmain, which elected five members by proportional representation.
 This was replaced by single member electorates of Balmain, Annandale, Glebe and Rozelle for the 1927 election.
 Balmain was abolished in 1991, being replaced by Port Jackson.
 It was recreated for the 2007 election, taking in large parts of the abolished district of Port Jackson (the Sydney CBD and Pyrmont, which were previously in Port Jackson, became part of the new Electoral district of Sydney).

 Historically, Balmain has been a working-class seat and very safe for —at the 1978 election, Labor won an 84.2 percent two-party vote.
 However, as with several inner-city seats, demographic change and the rise of the has seen a strong Green vote in Balmain since the party first contested the seat from the seat's recreation at the 2007 election.
 Following the 2019 election, it is considered a safe Greens seat.